-Stage 1 - Desired Results

-ACT Growth Goal, Interim Percentage Correct Goal and other measu
+Stage 1 - Desired Results ACT Growth Goal, Interim Percentage Correct Goal and other measures of success for this unit

-Growth Goal Interim Percent Corr ect Goal Other Evidence of Success
+Growth Goal Interim Percentage Correct Goar and Other Inteasu

-Reviewing last of quarter's data
+Reviewing last of guarter's data

 What are the positive trends in data from last quarter?
 Suggestions for areas to dig (relative to campuses, interim vs. scoreboard, subgroup analysis, grade distributions, by instructor and historical) What instructional practices do you atribute this to (management, motivation, instruction and curriculum)?
 What else is the data telling you?
 Suggestions for areas to dig (relative to campuses, interim vs. scoreboard, subgroup analysis, grade distributions, by instructor and historical) What instructional practices do you atribute this to (management, motivation, instruction and curriculum)?

-В

-Assess
+Assess ment

 How and when will you assess each objective?
-What type of assessment student's grade? t will you use?
-How much will the results of this assessment impact a
+What type of assessment student's grade?

-C
+C)

 Framing the Learning Teaching Skills

 What are some essential questions or statements that can frame the learning for the upcoming unit?
 What content and college readiness skills do we want our students to learn this quarter?
 How are we incorporating what we learned from the last quarter?

 Α

 Learning Matrix

-What are some looming strategies or mouse you us of the former or in this suprator?

-What are some learning strategies or moves you want to focus on in Culture: Instruction:
+What are some learning strategies or moves you want to focus on in this quarter?

+Culture: Instruction:

 Motivation: Curriculum:

 The California content standards differ by course.
-Teachers will include CA content standards in the box indicated by the letter A. In the same spirit of the authors of the California State Standards, "by emphasizing required achievements, the Standards leave room for teachers, curriculum developers, and states to determine how the standards should be reached and what additional topics should be addressed," teachers will choose both the content and college readiness standards that are most appropriate in the context of student learning, balanced by accountability on the CAASPP, ACT, course grades, interim assessments, and performance task rubrics.
-1 The use of the interim assessments and performance tasks as a part of the instructional plan is addressed here as well as in the section on Performance Analysis & Planning.
+Teachers will include CA content standards in the box indicated by the letter A. In the same spirit of the authors of the California State Standards,

+"by emphasizing required achievements, the Standards leave room for teachers, curriculum developers, and states to determine how the standards should be reached and what additional topics should be addressed," teachers will choose both the content and college readiness standards that are most appropriate in the context of student learning, balanced by accountability on the CAASPP, ACT, course grades, interim assessments, and performance task rubrics.
+The use of the interim assessments and performance tasks as a part of the instructional plan is addressed here as well as in the section on Performance Analysis & Planning.
 The box for B includes an analysis of standards that are the weakest for the students.
 Section C is a description of the teacher-generated assessments that will be used throughout the 10-week period.